 You’ll need to make sure you have a sufficient amount of credit before buying a pack.
 If you aren’t sure how much credit is remaining on your account, you can check by texting BA to 150.

 If you currently have an active pack on your account, you can text AL to 150 to check your remaining allowances.
-Alternatively, you can check through the My EE website or application.
+Alternatively, you can also check this through the My EE app or website.

 Upon the expiry of your pack, EE will try to automatically renew the same type of pack.
-For instance, if you were to buy a £10 Everything Pack today, EE would try to automatically re-purchase another £10 Everything Pack at the end of the 30 days.
+For instance, if you had previously bought a £10 Everything Pack, EE would try to automatically purchase another £10 Everything Pack for you at the end of the 30 day period.
 If you don’t want this to happen automatically, you should text STOP PACK to 150.

-If you aren’t currently an EE Pay As You Go customer, you can order a SIM card and choose your pack via this link.
+If you aren’t currently an EE Pay As You Go customer, you can order a SIM card and choose a pack via this link.

 Comparison To Alternatives